 IDEM’s Cross Connection Control and Backflow Prevention Manual [PDF] is an excellent resource for public water systems, backflow testers and homeowners on what a cross connection program entails as well as why such a program is necessary.
 The manual was revised in July 2016 in order to provide regulated communities (public water systems), plumbers, irrigation contractors, industrial facilities, etc. with the most up to date information regarding general guidelines for developing cross-connection control and backflow prevention in the State of Indiana.
 Also incorporated in the 2016 Edition are the revised rules that went into effect on December 13, 2012, a sample cross connection control ordinance, the state Backflow Device Test Form, clarification on the cross-connection rules in the Indiana Plumbing Code, and clarification on the exemptions within the IDEM rule.
 In addition to the IDEM rule, we have included in this manual: sections of the Indiana Administrative Codes, as administered by other state agencies such as Indiana State Department of Health and Department of Fire and Building Services (Uniform Plumbing Code), which address cross connection hazards that may exist within their regulated communities.

 Backflow Schools and Licensed Testers

 IDEM maintains a list of licensed backflow testers that are Registered Cross Connection Control Device Inspectors for Indiana [PDF].
-If you are interested in becoming a licensed backflow testers, you must pass a 40 hour course at one of the four providers approved by IDEM:
+If you are interested in becoming a licensed backflow tester, you must pass a 40-hour course at one of the four providers approved by IDEM: